rage/java-programming/data/part-11/2-packages.md

 <!-- Yllä olevasta `Kayttoliittyma`-luokasta tehdyn olion konstruktori ja `kaynnista`-metodi on kutsuttavissa mistä tahansa ohjelmasta.
 Metodi `tulostaOtsikko` ja `lukija`-muuttuja on käytössä vain luokan sisällä. -->

 If you create an object of the `UserInterface` class above, its constructor and `start` method are callable from anywhere in the program.
-The metho `printTitle` and the variable `scanner` are available only from within the class.
+The method `printTitle` and the variable `scanner` are available only from within the class.

 <!-- Jos näkyvyysmäärettä ei määritellä, metodit ja muuttujat ovat näkyvillä saman pakkauksen sisällä.
 Tätä kutsutaan oletus- tai pakkausnäkyvyydeksi.
 Muutetaan yllä olevaa esimerkkiä siten, että metodilla `tulostaOtsikko` on pakkausnäkyvyys. -->